-When Dr. John Wiltz initially installed your crown it was intended to restore the decayed or damaged tooth for many years to come.
+When Dr. David Ewing initially installed your crown it was intended to restore the decayed or damaged tooth for many years to come.
 Unfortunately, there are scenarios where something like a blow to the face, or complications from chronic gum disease can weaken the cement holding your crown in place.
 In a dire situation, it is possible for an abutment to break off from, resulting in total tooth loss.

 If problems with long term gum disease allowed bacteria to weaken the cement anchoring your crown you will see the abutment sticking out from your gums.
 It will usually look like a small nub of tooth or dull gray metal.
 The crown itself should also be completely hollow.
-In a case like this Dr. John Wiltz might just be able to clean the crown and cement it back in place.
+In a case like this Dr. David Ewing might just be able to clean the crown and cement it back in place.

 If the abutment is broken off or damage, then he might need to perform a root canal to restore enough structure to mount a new crown.

 If you have just lost a crown, you should not delay in contacting Dr. David Ewing’s office in Davison, Michigan at 810.653.4100 to schedule an appointment.